Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 But mostly, that supposedly disgusting French food we are accused of eating is, actually, sublime.
 Go on, make the effort!
 (I've tried haggis, vegemite and root beer... and I'm still here...)

-I've started this list of French food with my favourite delicacies and worked my way down the ladder of bizarre food ickiness — so this is a personal and subjective list.
+I've started this list of so-called weird French dishes with my favourite delicacies and worked my way down the ladder of bizarre food ickiness — so this is a personal and subjective list.

 I have every faith you will disagree with my choices (and possibly run screaming before you finish reading this entire page).